Agricultural Value Chains in Developing Countries

 A synthesis of key literature, supplemented with key articles and reports as well as online videos.
 All available on the Absalon course page.

-scientific journal articles is an advantage.
+experience in reading scientific journal articles is an advantage.

 Academic qualifications equivalent to a BSc degree is recommended.